 If your child has been taken to Lebanon or Egypt, the Attorney-General's Department may be able to help.
 Australia has Cooperation Agreements on Protecting the Welfare of Children with both nations.

-If your child has been taken to a country that is not a signatory to the Hague Convention, custody will be determined by the courts where the child is located.
+If your child has been taken to a country that's not a signatory to the Hague Convention, custody will be determined by the courts where the child is located.
 You can apply to the Attorney-General's Department for legal financial assistance to pursue your case in the other country.

 Contact the Attorney-General's Department International Family Law Section: